pdevito3/TaskTower/README.md

 - Ensure stability

 ## Quick Start
-1. `dotnet new web -n MyTaskTowerApp`
-2. `cd MyTaskTowerApp`
-3. Add the Task Tower nuget package `dotnet add package TaskTower`
+1. Add the Task Tower nuget package `dotnet add package TaskTower`
-4. Add TestContainers for easy Postgres usage `dotnet add Testcontainers.PostgreSql` (or just use a local db)
+2. Add TestContainers for easy Postgres usage `dotnet add Testcontainers.PostgreSql` (or just use a local db)
-5. Update your `Program.cs` to use Task Tower
+3. Update your `Program.cs` to use Task Tower

 ```csharp
 using DotNet.Testcontainers.Builders;